genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 #### Recommended method

 Flask webserver (which is used in standalone mode) is not recommended in production servers.
-So, we recommend using the WSGY module of Apache (or µWSGI + nginx, not documented here).
+So, we recommend using the WSGI module of Apache (or µWSGI + nginx, not documented here).

 Once D-Genies is installed, you just need to use the `/var/www/dgenies/dgenies.wsgi` file into your apache virtualhost file.